Lovely-Professional-University-CSE/int247-machine-learning-project-2020-kem031-venkat_36/README.md

 Face Detector Using Facebook

+*  Our Assumption is that there will be atleast on photo of the user in first six images of the user.

 This Project Contains Two Python Programs to do two different actions:

 #  photo_scraper_from_facebook.py (To Download Images from Facebook).